 Can sole traders be employees in their own business?

-The reason for this is that a limited company is considered to be a legal entity, so it can have a contract of employment with its own directors.
-This is not possible with sole traders, as they cannot have an employment contract with themselves.
+The reason being that a limited company is classified as a separate legal entity in its own right.
+This means that a company can have a contract of employment with its own director(s).
+Sole traders cannot do this – the person is the business, so they cannot have an employment contract with themselves.